Fire Safety and Prevention

 Space Heaters

-When the weather gets cool, there are other considerations for preventing fires.
+When the winter weather arrives, there are other considerations for preventing fires.
 Some buildings become drafty and cold, causing occupants to utilize space heaters.
 If using a space heater is permitted, make sure to keep the heater at least three feet away from anything that can burn, such as paper, clothing or furniture.
 A space heater that automatically shuts off if it tips over also helps to ensure safety.

 Electrical Fires

-Other considerations include:
+Other considerations include the following:

-- Make sure to use only heavy-duty extension cords for high-wattage appliances, such as freezers and heaters.
+• Make sure to use only heavy-duty extension cords for high-wattage appliances, such as freezers and heaters.

-- Do not run electrical cords under rugs or trap power cords against walls because heat can build up.
+• Do not run electrical cords under rugs or trap power cords against walls because heat can build up.

-- Check appliances and wiring often and replace worn, old, or damaged appliance cords immediately.
-Appliances that spark, smoke or overheat should be replaced.
+• Check appliances and wiring often and replace worn, old, or damaged appliance cords immediately.

-- An electrician should check light switches that are hot, broken outlets and lights that flicker.
+• An electrician should check light switches that are hot, broken outlets and lights that flicker.

 Please take the above precautions for staying safe and educating others regarding fire prevention.